 Service-related indicators: the running state indicators of the launched model.

 These indicators need to be precisely defined.
 For different service, some indicators can be selected for evaluation.
 For example, resource-related indicators and model-related indicators may be selected in the training phase, while service-related indicators may be selected in the deployment phase.
 The AI/ML MnS producer should first determine which indicators are needed and then use these indicators for evaluation.

+5.1.2.2 Monitoring and control of AI/ML behavior

+In a typical network operation, an operator configures and operates an MLENTITY according to the manual of the MLENTITY.
+Usually, the operator does not need to know the details of the MLENTITY’s internal-decision making, simply due to “too many”MLEntitys running for the network and, too much detail that is unnecessary information for the operator. as it is in the vendor's interest to hide the internal aspects of the implementation of their automation solutions.